unitejs/cli/README.md

 # Frameworks

+Although we try to support all the different framework and tool combinations this is not always possible.

 ## <a name="ng"></a>Angular

 Angular does not currently support bundling with RequireJS because there is no longer an AMD build of RXJS in modular form.

 ## <a name="au"></a>Aurelia

-Aurelia does not currently support bundling with Browserify or Webpack (coming soon)
+Aurelia does not currently support bundling with Browserify or Webpack.

 ## <a name="pa"></a>Plain App